Submarine

 Usage

 Before you can boot submarine, you need to enable booting from external storage.
-On your Chrome device, press Ctrl + Alt + F2 (This will either be the refresh or forward key on the top row) to switch to vt2.
-Log in as root and run the following commands:
+On your Chrome device, press Ctrl + Alt + F2 (This will either be the forward or refresh key on the top row) to switch to vt2.
+Log in as root (chronos, no password) and run the following commands:

 For quick testing, you can flash submarine-<arch>.bin to an external drive.
 This image includes a partition table already set up for booting ChromeOS kernels.

-After installing submarine to an external drive, plug in your drive with submarine to your device while powered off, then power it on.
+After installing submarine to an external drive, plug in your drive with submarine to your ChromeOS device.
 On the developer mode screen, press Ctrl + U to boot from external storage.
 If all goes well, you should soon see the submarine boot menu.

 If you run into any issues, please report them.
 Include the model of your device, which can be found on the developer mode screen.